Tito Mboweni: Political career

 Prior to his appointment as Minister of Labour, Mboweni was Deputy Head of the Department of Economic Policy in the ANC.
 He also represented the ANC on several domestic and international platforms.
 Mboweni was a member of the ANC's National Executive and National Working Committees and was also Chairperson of the National Executive Committee's Economic Transformation Committee, which coordinated the development of ANC economic policies.

 Mboweni served as Minister of Labour from May 1994 to July 1998 in South African President Nelson Mandela's cabinet.
 While Minister of Labour Mboweni was the architect of South Africa's post-Apartheid labour legislation, which allowed for collective bargaining and the establishment of labour courts.
 He became one of the World Economic Forums Global Leaders of Tomorrow in 1995.

-In 1997 Mboweni was appointed head of the ANC's Policy Department which was responsible for managing ANC policy processes.
+In 1997, Mboweni was appointed head of the ANC's Policy Department which was responsible for managing ANC policy processes.
 Upon joining the South African Reserve Bank, he resigned all of his elected and appointed positions in the ANC.

-Mboweni joined the South African Reserve Bank in July 1998 as Advisor to the Governor.
-On 8 August 1999 he succeeded Dr. Chris Stals as Governor of the Reserve Bank.
+Mboweni joined the South African Reserve Bank in July 1998 as the first black Advisor to the Governor.
+On 8 August 1999, he succeeded Chris Stals as Governor of the Reserve Bank.
 As governor, he oversaw the launch of the inflation targeting policy to help the bank achieve price stability and dealt with the rand's plunge due to global and local events.

 During his tenure, Mboweni was appointed honorary Professor of Economics at the University of South Africa for 2000 to 2003.
 The Governor was also elected Chancellor of the University of the North-West and was installed as Chancellor on 23 February 2002.
 The University of Stellenbosch appointed the Governor Professor Extraordinary in Economics for the period 1 April 2002 to 31 March 2005.